Last Updated on May 12, 2023 by Dave Farquhar

 Let’s get this out of the way first.
 When working with electricity, turn off the power to the circuit at the breaker box.
 If you can’t determine the correct circuit breaker, throw the main.
 Safety first.

 Normally you’ll see a red wire in places you would expect a ceiling fan.
 But in places like a bathroom or a wall light, if you see a red wire, it’s a good bet that the red wire is the wire that the light switch controls while the black wires are always live.
-So the red wire is probably the one you want.
+So the red wire is probably the one you want for your lights.